Difference Between Cocaine And Heroin

 Both Contain Cutting Agents

-Both crack and heroin contain additives or cutting agents used by dealers to make a bigger profit with less product.
-Many of these cutting agents, from household cleaners to paint thinner, the additives used in the production of both drugs increase users’ risks of health complications and overdose.
+Both heroin and crack contain additives or cutting agents used by dealers to make a bigger profit with less product.
+Many of these cutting agents, from household cleaners to paint thinner, increase users’ risks of health complications and overdose.

 Both Are Addictive

 The major similarity between cocaine and heroin is their potential for addiction.
-Both drugs are highly addictive, and most people who become addicted to either require residential drug treatment to recover.
-Some individuals even combine heroin and cocaine, otherwise known as speedballing, as these users believe that their side effects will counteract or lessen the blow of the other.
-Instead, both work to intensify the impact on the body and brain, further raising the chances of overdose and death.
+Both drugs are highly addictive, and most people who become addicted either require medicated-assisted treatment or inpatient care to recover.

 Both Attack Neurotransmitters

-Although both target different areas of the brain, cocaine and heroin ultimately work by impacting the release and levels of neurotransmitters, especially dopamine.
+Although both target different areas of the brain, cocaine and heroin ultimately work by impacting the release and levels of neurotransmitters, particularly dopamine.
 Dopamine is the main chemical that reinforces addictive behavior by way of reward.
-When a person abuses cocaine or heroin, dopamine levels in their brain increase, signaling to the mind and the rest of the body that this is something it wants to experience again, which is how addiction happens.
+When a person abuses cocaine or heroin, dopamine levels in the brain increase, signaling to the mind and the rest of the body that this is something it wants to experience again, thus encouraging further drug-taking behavior.

 Both Can Cause Heart Problems

-Both heroin and crack cocaine are also linked to cardiovascular problems, although the latter more so than the former.
+Both crack and heroin are also linked to cardiovascular problems, although the former is more likely to than the latter.
 Heroin and cocaine impact the cardiovascular system because both contain chemicals that aren’t meant to enter the bloodstream.
 These contaminants and toxins block the veins and arteries in the heart, preventing the flow of blood and making it more difficult for the heart to function properly.
-Lack of heart contraction, slowed heart rate (bradycardia), dilation of blood vessels (vasodilation), and an infection of the heart valves and linings (infectious endocarditis) are all common side effects of heroin and cocaine use.
+Reduced contraction of the heart, slowed heart rate (bradycardia), dilation of blood vessels (vasodilation), and an infection of the heart valves and linings (infectious endocarditis) are all common side effects of heroin and cocaine use.

 They Can Be Used The Same Ways

 Another similarity between cocaine and heroin is the ways they can be used.
 Both drugs can be injected, snorted, smoked, or orally ingested.
-However, heroin is most commonly injected, while cocaine is most commonly smoked.
+However, heroin is usually injected, while cocaine is usually smoked.
 Regardless of how either is used, they're still just as dangerous and addictive.

-So, are heroin and crack the same?
-No. While they may share similarities, these drugs are entirely different in their classes and how they affect the brain and body.
-What we do know, however, is that both are dangerous and addictive.
-If you or a loved one is battling any drug use disorder, we can help.
-Call Banyan Texas today at 888-280-4763 for more information about our residential treatment.
+While they may share similarities, crack cocaine and heroin are entirely different in their classes and how they affect the brain and body.
+What is clear is that both are dangerous and addictive.
+If you or a loved one is battling heroin and/or cocaine addiction, we can help.